johanley/book-les-mots-ont-une-ame/readme.md

 The book can have multiple chapters (or short stories, or similar).

 Tools used:
+- PostScript (Ghostscript)
 - JavaCC parser generator (I actually build only a lexer)
-- PostScript (Ghostscript)
+- Java

 I'm using the results of this project for the source text: